henesy/fstrie/README.md

 # fstrie
-Filesystem style trie data structure
+Filesystem style trie data structure.

+fstrie is a string-indexed trie to represent a file system.

-## Depdencies
+## Dependencies

 None.